“When persistence turns to pestering, it’s time to know your rights.”

 - Failing to Identify Themselves: Debt collectors must clearly identify themselves and the purpose of their call.
 Failing to do so or pretending to be someone else, like a government agent, constitutes debt collection harassment under the FDCPA.

-- Deceptive Collection Letters: Written communications designed to mislead or frighten consumers, such as sending documents that look like legal forms, also fall under harassment as outlined by the FDCPA.
+- Deceptive Collection Letters: Written communications designed to mislead or frighten consumers, such as sending documents that look like legal forms, also fall under debt harassment as outlined by the FDCPA.

 Know Your Rights | The Fair Debt Collection Practices Act (FDCPA)